-Whether or not you know your Afro Samurai from your Bamboo Blade, your Death Note from your Dragon Ball, streaming service Funimation is a one-stop shop for everything anime.
-It’s home to hundreds of TV shows, from ready-to-binge classics to new episodes simulcast straight out of Japan.
-And, when it comes to the Funimation cost, it all depends on the subscription package you choose.
+There’s a voracious global appetite for anime content, and streaming service Funimation is an all-you-can-eat buffet for die-hard fans of Japanese animation.
+It’s home to hundreds of TV shows, from ready-to-binge classics like Dragon Ball and My Hero Academic to new episodes simulcast straight out of Japan.
+And when it comes to the Funimation cost?
+Well, that depends on the subscription package you choose.

 - Funimation cost: Head straight to the website and sign up to your chosen plan (opens in new tab)

 There are slight variations from region to region.
 But, regardless of where you’re streaming from, you’re guaranteed a quality library of captivating anime content.
 Read on below for a detailed breakdown of what you can enjoy for the Funimation cost.

 - Read more: our guide to the best TV streaming services